programminghistorian/ph-submissions/en/drafts/originals/corpus-analysis-with-spacy.md

 # Apply function to each doc object in DataFrame
 final_paper_df['C_POS'] = final_paper_df['Doc'].apply(get_pos_tags)
 ```
-From here, we'll take the part of speech counts and put them into a new DataFrame where we can calculate the frequency of each part of speech per document.
-In the new dataframe, if a paper does not contain a particular part-of-speech, the cell will read "NaN" (Not a Number).
+From here, we'll take the part-of-speech counts and put them into a new DataFrame where we can calculate the frequency of each part-of-speech per document.
+In the new Dataframe, if a paper does not contain a particular part-of-speech, the cell will read "NaN" (Not a Number).
 ```
 # Create new dataframe with part of speech counts
 pos_counts = pd.DataFrame(num_list)